RaspberryPiFoundation/sense-hat-curriculum/en-GB/countdown-timer/index.md

 ## Challenge: Timer games { .challenge}

 Can you create a timer for a game or challenge.
-Try duplicating one of your timers and changing it.
 Will your timer need to count up or down, can you change the colours?

 Use your timer to challenge a friend.
 One of you should watch the timer while the other completes the challenge.